VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/IdentityErrorInfoType.md

 # IdentityErrorInfoType ==~object~==

-The `IdentityErrorInfoType` represents detailed information about an identity error that occurred during an operation.
+This type represents detailed information about an identity error that occurred during an operation.

 ## Fields